pastorjeff1/Lyra2/README.md

 then cd\
 cd ai_companion
 Cd lyra2
-lm server start (to connect to LM studio) python talk_to_lyra.py
+lms server start (to connect to LM studio) python talk_to_lyra.py

 At that point, Robert should be a fairly close relative.